How to Plan Adventure Elopement Itinerary You Love

 8. Music you love is essential!

 9. Be respectful.
 Leave No Trace.
 Stay Safe, stay healthy.
 Know your limitation.
 Understand different cultures.
-Support ethical traveling and local businesses.
+Support ethical, sustainable traveling and local businesses.

 10. Prepare yourself for physically challenging adventures like hiking, trekking, multi day backpacking, mountains climbing...
 Learn necessary outdoor skill set, basic survival knowledge.